 "Seeing as she's my girlfriend, I think I have a right to talk to her."
 Ron spat.
 Draco raised a pale eyebrow and laughed coldly.

 "I do believe she said that she didn't want to talk to you.
 Now as I said; let her go.
 I don't have any hesitation in jinxing a feral prick who won't respect a woman's requests."
-Draco stepped forward, pressing his wand to the underside of Ron's chin.
+Draco descended the stairs quickly, pressing his wand to the underside of Ron's chin.